Most VIRAL Limoncello Tiramisu Recipe

 • Mix instant pudding with milk until thick and creamy, about 5 minutes.

-• In a large bowl, using an electric beat mascarpone and powdered sugar until creamy and combined.
+• In a large bowl, using an electric mixer, beat mascarpone and powdered sugar until creamy and combined.
 Add lemon juice and mix.
 Scrape the sides and bottom of the bowl a few times.

 • Fold in the pudding mixture, stirring with a rubber spatula, until fully combined.